 Tuesday, 14 July 2015

-Circa, 1760, the chancellor in England would carry the statement of government finances to the House of Commons in a leather bag.
-The French word for such a leather bag is “bougette” which became budget in English.
-Thus the Chancellor would present the “budget” in house of commons.
+Circa 1760, the chancellor in England would carry the statement of government finances to the House of Commons in a leather bag.
+The French word for such a leather bag is “bougette”, which became budget in English.
+Thus, the Chancellor would present the “budget” in the House of Commons.

 In India, it is the finance minister who presents the Union Budget in parliament on the last working day of February.
 The fiscal year begins on April 1 and ends on March 31.
-The government has to operationalize the budget from April 1.
+The government has to operationalise the budget from April 1.
 However, before that happens, it has to get the budget approved by Parliament.
-The Railway Budget is presented separately.
+The railway budget is presented separately.

-The speech of finance minister in parliament consists of two parts.
-In part A, the minister presents the Economic Survey of fiscal year gone by.
-This is the ministry’s view on annual economic development of country and it forms the backdrop for presentation on budget for new fiscal year in part B of speech.
-One can access Economic Survey and the Budget documents at Government of India’s website at http://indiabudget.nic.in .
+The speech of the finance minister in parliament consists of two parts.
+In part A, the minister presents the economic survey of the fiscal year gone by.
+This is the ministry’s view on the annual economic development of the country, and it forms the backdrop for the presentation on the budget for the new fiscal year in part B of the speech.
+One can access the Economic Survey and the budget documents at the Government of India’s website at http://indiabudget.nic.in .

-The finance minister also submits thee annual final statement which consists of estimated reciptsan spending, which are operated through three separate accounts:
+The finance minister also submits the annual final statement, which consists of estimated receipts and spending, which are operated through three separate accounts:

 • The Consolidated Fund